gucio321/giu-animations/README.md

 As an argument to `Animator(...)` constuctor, you pass perviously created animation.

-Animator has a few useful methods:
+Animator has some useful methods:
 - `Duration` allows you to specify animation's duration (default is 0.25 s)
 - `FPS` sets Frames per second value for animation playback (default is 60) **NOTE** it is not real application's FPS!
 It just describes how often